const-dev/pylori/README.md

     $ pylori_dl http://videolectures.net/nipsworkshops2011_ghahramani_nonparametrics/

-When pylori_dl is done, a directory named after the title of the lecture will be created, in this case,
+When pylori\_dl is done, a directory named after the title of the lecture will be created, in this case,
 "Why Bayesian nonparametrics?".
 You can then watch the lecture by:

     $ pylori Why\ Bayesian\ nonparametrics\?/

-Usually a PDF version of the slides will also be available, which will be downloaded by pylori_dl and placed in the created directory.
+Usually a PDF version of the slides will also be available, which will be downloaded by pylori\_dl and placed in the created directory.
-If you are not satisfy with the image quality of the original slides, you can use pdf2png to generate a copy with higher resolution from PDF slides.
+If you are not satisfy with the quality of the original slides, you can use pdf2png to generate a higher resolution copy from PDF slides.

-    $ cd Why\ Bayesian\ nonparametrics\?/
+    $ pdf2png Why\ Bayesian\ nonparametrics\?/
-    $ pdf2png nipsworkshops2011_ghahramani_nonparametrics_01.pdf

-After the high resolution images are generated, you have to edit `sync.txt` in the directory to notify pylori to use these images just by substituting the image names ended with `jpg` with `png` which could be done easily with any text editors.

 Pylori can also be used for lectures with multiple sections such as [this one] (http://videolectures.net/mlss07_rasmussen_bigp/).
-In this example, if you want to download, say the fourth part, you can specify the URL in the following format:
+In this example, if you want to download, say the fourth part, you can specify the URL like the following format:

     $ pylori_dl http://videolectures.net/mlss07_rasmussen_bigp/video/4/

 In the multi-part cases, a single section might just involve part of the pages in PDF slides.
-To generate the slide images for that particular section, you can specify the corresponding page numbers (or ranges).
+To generate the slide images for that particular section, you can specify the corresponding page numbers (or ranges) manually.
 In the same example, it is:

-    $ cd Bayesian\ inference\ and\ Gaussian\ processes-4/
-    $ pdf2png -d 300 .
-38-43 42-44 42 41 44 41 44 43
+    $ pdf2png -d 300 Bayesian\ inference\ and\ Gaussian\ processes-4/ 38-43 42-44 42 41 44 41 44 43

 Without using `-d 300` the generated images will be not much better than the original ones, so a larger density such as 300 should be specified explicitly.

+But who wants to specify pages in such tedious way? pdf2png provides an auto matching option `-m` to take care of everything:

+    $ pdf2png -m -d 300 Bayesian\ inference\ and\ Gaussian\ processes-4/

+When `-m` is used, pdf2png will output the matched page numbers so you can use them in the future to save matching time.